packetcoders/net-schema/README.md

 ## Installation

-To install the Net Schema library, you can use the following command:
+To install the Net Schema library, perform the following:
 **Pip**
 ```bash
 pip install net-schema